kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Static CPU & Memory Policy

-Resizing pods with static CPU & memory policy configured is out-of-scope for the beta release of in-place resize.
+Resizing pods with static CPU & memory policy configured is out-of-scope for this KEP.
 If a pod is a guaranteed QOS on a node with a static CPU or memory policy configured, then the resize will be marked as infeasible.

-This will be reconsidered post-beta as a future enhancement.
+This suppport will be added post-GA as a separate enhancement in its own KEP.

 ### Future Enhancements